Published Sep 13, 2023

 The capture of a wounded drone inspired Captain Jean-Luc Picard to theorize that an invasive program could be implanted into the Borg and spread throughout the Collective once the prisoner was returned to the hive.
 Picard held firm in his conviction to enact this strategy, believing that the Borg had declared war on the Federation and eradicating them would preserve countless lives throughout the galaxy.

 As Geordi La Forge worked with the drone, it gradually began to exhibit emotional depth and perceived the Starfleet engineer as a friend.
 Once the Borg, now known as Hugh, rejected the idea of assimilating Geordi, the captain realized that the drone had become an individual.
 This development caused Picard to reverse course on his plan, an action that might have spared the Borg from extinction… but at what cost?
-The Borg continued to assault Earth and other civilizations, remaining a potent threat through at least the end of the 24th century.
+The Borg continued to assault Earth and other civilizations, remaining a potent threat through at least the end of the 24th Century.

 1. Captain Kirk and the Keeler Connection

 The agony inherent in electing to save the one you love or restoring balance to history itself must be unimaginably traumatic, to put it mildly.
-Sent into the past by the Guardian of Forever, Captain James T. Kirk and Mister Spock set out to locate Doctor McCoy and repair the damage that the U.S.S.
+Sent into the past by the Guardian of Forever, Captain James T. Kirk and Mr. Spock set out to locate Dr. McCoy and repair the damage that the U.S.S.
 Enterprise’s chief physician had accidentally inflicted upon the timeline.
 In the process, Kirk fell in love with the idealistic Edith Keeler and her passion for helping others.

 Unfortunately, Spock determined that Edith Keeler’s admirable belief in pacifism was the focal point of the temporal disconnect, as her well-meaning advocacy delayed the United States from entering World War II and unintentionally ensured victory for the Axis Powers.
 Reunited with McCoy, the captain made the gut-wrenching decision to stop the doctor from preventing Edith from perishing in a traffic accident.
 The timeline’s restoration cost the world a decent person and took a personal toll on Kirk.
 It may be good to be the captain, but this incident epitomized the haunting choices that every commanding officer feared facing.